Masks required in Oregon schools and state agency buildings

 The Oregon Health Authority followed suit in urging people to wear mask in indoor public spaces, but stopped short of reinstating an indoor mask mandate.

-Citing new information about the variant’s ability to spread among vaccinated people, the CDC also recommended indoor masks for all teachers, staff, students and visitors at schools nationwide, regardless of vaccination status.
+The CDC also recommended masks for all teachers, staff, students and visitors inside of schools, regardless of vaccination status.

-Health officials continue to reiterate that the greatest protection against COVID-19 is the vaccine.
-However in Oregon, around 29% of adults have yet to be vaccinated.
-Health officials warn the increased spread of the delta variant poses a great risk for unvaccinated people.
+Currently, about 29% of adults in Oregon remain unvaccinated.
 Last month, the health authority reported that 92% of coronavirus cases in June and 94% of coronavirus deaths occurred in unvaccinated Oregonians.

 The impacts of the virus on unvaccinated people are apparent when looking at high-infection rates in counties with low-vaccination rates.

 Last week, in rural Umatilla County where 43% of adults are partially or fully vaccinated, the areas coronavirus-test positivity rate surpassed 14%.
 On Friday health officials reported that the Pendleton Whisky Music Fest, which was held in Umatilla County on July 10, was the site of an outbreak — so far, 58 people who attended the event have tested positive for COVID-19.

 Sara Cline is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.